Imagine it’s the middle of the night, and you start craving a midnight snack, probably a sandwich.

-As discussed above, if you saw one cockroach in your house, it doesn’t compulsorily mean that you have a roach problem of infestation.
+As discussed above, if you saw one cockroach in your house, it doesn’t compulsorily mean you have a roach infestation problem.

-However, if you do notice the signs of a growing roach infestation in your home, it’s recommended to hire a professional exterminator who could deal with these roaches more adeptly and for an extended period.
+However, suppose you notice the signs of a growing roach infestation in your home.
+In that case, hiring a professional exterminator who could deal with these roaches more adeptly and for an extended period is recommended.

-In a nutshell, spotting one cockroach in your house doesn’t necessarily mean that you have a lot of them infesting your place.
+In a nutshell, spotting one cockroach in your house doesn’t necessarily mean that you have many of them infesting your place.

-However, if you do notice the other above-mentioned signs around your house, then there is a good chance that there are more of these pesky little buggers hiding and making a home inside.
+However, if you notice the other above-mentioned signs around your house, there is a good chance that more of these pesky little buggers are hiding and making a home inside.

-And while there are various alternatives now available to repel them and drive them away (peppermint oil, bay leaves, etc.), you can also use roach traps and roach foggers to kill them and eliminate them indefinitely.
+And while various alternatives are now available to repel them and drive them away (peppermint oil, bay leaves, etc.), you can also use roach traps and roach foggers to kill and eliminate them indefinitely.

-And if nothing else works, you can always hire a licensed, well-trained exterminator to take care of this problem efficiently for you while achieving the desired outcomes.
+And if nothing else works, you can always hire a licensed, well-trained exterminator to take care of this problem efficiently while achieving the desired outcomes.